 1. Faster GP Referrals

-Human workers have to manually download, print and scan documents when referrals come through from GPs to the hospital.
-This is a time-consuming and menial task for the member of staff and because the volume is high, the patient has to wait longer for a referral appointment.
+Human workers have to manually download, print and scan documents when referrals come from GPs to the hospital.
+This is a time-consuming and menial task and because the volume is high, the patient has to wait longer for a referral appointment.

-With an RPA implementation, digital workers will automatically scan the documents when they arrive from the GPs.
+With RPA implementation, digital workers can save time by automatically scanning the documents when they arrive from the GPs.
 They extract the most salient information, like blood test results, before merging everything into one PDF document.

 2. Managing Inventory Levels

-Without effective inventory management in place, it’s easy for hospitals to over or underestimate the volume of medicinal equipment they need.
-Everything from life-saving tablets to toilet roll needs to be ordered and managed efficiently.
+Without effective inventory management in place, it’s easy for hospitals to misjudge the volume of medicinal equipment they need.
+Everything from life-saving tablets to toilet rolls needs to be managed efficiently.

-Implementing an RPA solution streamlines processes and allows hospitals to have better control over their stock.
-The system can automatically ensure that levels are kept optimal and more stock is only ordered when needed.
+Implementing an RPA solution streamlines processes, giving hospitals better control over their stock.
+The system can automatically ensure optimal levels and more supply is ordered when needed.

 3. Ensuring Discharge Instructions Are Followed

-When a patient is treated and discharged, they need to be signed out and catered to by multiple people and departments e.g. Consultants, Pharmacists, Porters, Nurses and more.
-This process needs to happen in sync, so to accelerate the process and reduce delays RPA can complete any manual task that needs to take place.
+When a patient is treated and discharged, they need to be signed out and catered to by multiple people and departments.
+RPA can complete any manual task that needs to take place.

 4. A Better Allocation of Staff Time and Energy

-RPA can automate time-consuming and repeatable tasks, giving human workers the freedom to focus on the high-functioning tasks that they were initially trained for, like actual patient care and consultations.
-Having staff in the right roles improves efficiency and boosts morale, leading to better care for patients.
+RPA can automate time-consuming and repeatable tasks, giving human workers the freedom to focus on high-functioning tasks, such as patient care and consultation.
+Having staff in the right roles improves efficiency and morale, leading to better patient care.

-These tasks can be automated, particularly when it comes to accessing medical records and basic data entry.
-It’s vital that the healthcare sector embraces this move towards automation and focuses on having the right people working on the right tasks.
+These tasks can be automated, particularly when accessing medical records and basic data entry.
+It’s vital that the healthcare sector embraces this move towards automation and focuses on having the most efficient RPA working on the right tasks.

 5. Processing Account Settlements

 RPA is changing the way businesses operate on a global scale.
-For example, it’s used over in the U.S. to quickly and accurately process patient fees.
-America’s healthcare system requires huge amounts of insurance claims and account settlements to be carried out each year.
+For example, it’s used in the U.S. to quickly and accurately process patient fees.

 Previously, this was a task carried out by human workers.
-The whole process was inefficient, leading to more errors and time wasted on fixing issues that arose.
-Thanks to RPA, staff are now able to focus their efforts elsewhere in areas such as patient care and experience.
+The process was inefficient, leading to more mistakes and time wasted on fixing issues.
+Thanks to RPA, staff can now focus their efforts elsewhere in areas such as patient care and experience.